 The fact that the listing became effective on the date it was published in the Federal Register, and not after a thirty day "grace period" as is often the case, also does not support allowing imports of sport-hunting trophies after the species was listed.
 As a federal district court judge explained when she rejected the sport-hunter's argument that a special exception should be made for hunters who had submitted import applications for bears killed prior to the listing, sport-hunters "assumed the risk that they would be unable to import their trophies" when they chose to engage in sport-hunting despite the fact that the species was under consideration for listing under the ESA.
 Center for Biological Diversity v.
 Kempthorne, No. 08-1339 (N.D.
 Cal.
 July 11, 2008).
-Moreover, most, if not all, of the hunters who submitted import applications before the listing could not have obtained an import permit within the grace period in any event, given the notice and comment process involved in obtaining such a permit.
+In fact, the country's largest hunting organizations repeatedly warned their members that a listing would result in imports of polar bear trophies being prohibited.
+Despite being given more than a year's notice by the FWS and being warned by hunting organizations, individuals chose to participate in hunts.
+Equity does not demand that Congress now act to allow the import of trophies taken by hunters who assumed the risk that future import would be prohibited.